 - Schedule an appointment and meet with your assigned major advisor, who will then sign-off on your Course Sequence Worksheet.

 - Submit the signed Course Sequence Worksheet to Leidy 102, after which the major will be added to your student records.

 Inquiries about the status of your application should be made to firstname.lastname@example.org

 Transfer students usually state their choice of major upon admission to the University.
-This does not automatically admit them as Biology majors.
-Transfer students must have at least one grade for a Biology major course taken at the University of Pennsylvania before applying for the major.
+This does not automatically admit them to the Biology major.
+Transfer students must have at least one grade for a Penn Biology major course before applying to the major.